dflay/PSFeedback/README.md

 ### SIP

+To install SIP, first activate the python environment (pyenv)

 1. Go to /lib/ directory and unpack the SIP library
 2. Run the configure script `python configure.py`; this will create the Makefile and associated tools
 3. Run `make`, then `sudo make install`.